≡ Menu

 Sub-classes

-• Energy e.g. oil, gas, petrol, heating oil
+• Energy (e.g. oil, gas, coal)

-• Agriculture e.g. wheat, corn, soybeans, cotton, sugar, coffee, cocoa
+• Agriculture (e.g. wheat, corn, rice, soybeans, cotton, sugar, coffee, cocoa)

-• Livestock e.g. live cattle, feeder cattle, lean hogs
+• Livestock (e.g. live cattle, feeder cattle, lean hogs)

-• Precious metals e.g. silver, gold
+• Precious metals (e.g. silver, gold, platinum)

 More on commodities